Kwaku Boateng (Canadian football)

-Kwaku Boateng (born April 26, 1995) is a Canadian football player as a defensive lineman for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Kwaku Boateng (born April 26, 1995) is a Ghanaian-Canadian former professional football defensive end who played in the Canadian Football League (CFL).
 He played U Sports football for the Wilfrid Laurier Golden Hawks.

-Early years
+Early life

+Boateng was born in Ghana and grew up in Milton, Ontario.

+University career

-Boateng played four years for the Wilfrid Laurier Golden Hawks and is program's all-time sack leader.
+He played four years for the Wilfrid Laurier Golden Hawks and is program's all-time sack leader.
 He was named a 2016 CIS Men's Football Second Team All-Canadian and is a two-time Academic All-Canadian.

 Professional career

 Edmonton Eskimos / Elks

-Boateng was selected in the fifth round (41st overall) in the 2017 CFL Draft by the Edmonton Eskimos.
+Boateng was selected in the fifth round (41st overall) in the 2017 CFL draft by the Edmonton Eskimos.
 He was signed by the Eskimos on May 23, 2017.
 He registered 21 defensive tackles, four sacks and one forced fumble in 18 regular season games during the 2017 season.
 In the 2017 CFL West Semi-Final, he recorded three tackles against the Winnipeg Blue Bombers.
 He also appeared in the West Final against the Calgary Stampeders.
 He was nominated as the team's Rookie of the Year candidate for the 2017 CFL Awards.
 Boateng continued his strong play in 2018 with 26 defensive tackles and nine quarterback sacks.
 On February 1, 2019, Boateng and the Eskimos agreed to a two-year contract extension.

 In 2019, he was the Edmonton Eskimos' Most Outstanding Defensive Player.
 He re-signed with Edmonton on a contract extension through 2021 on December 26, 2020.
 He became a free agent upon the expiry of his contract on February 8, 2022.